digicademy-chf/chf_container/documentation/ProjectSpecificFiles/Index.rst

 This container set-up may be **adapted to custom projects** via a set of files that live in the ``project`` subfolder.
-It is recommended that you store these files and keep that storage up to date so you can always use this set of files, drop it into the subfolder of this repo, and re-create the container environment on a new host.
+It is recommended that you store these files and keep that storage up to date so you can always use the set of files, drop it into the subfolder of this repo, and re-create the container environment on a new host.
 Make sure you do not store files containing secret credentials or user data in public or semi-public repositories, though.